Principal Investigator

 Age-related cognitive disorders, like Alzheimer’s disease, are phenotypes resulting from complex interactions between risk factors like genetics, epigenetics, and environment.
 Delineation of these factors will translate into personalized treatment and better prevention strategies.

-Our research: The division of Neurogenetics is interested in understanding the complex (epi)genetic architecture modulating the disease processes underlying neurodegenerative dementias and age-related cognitive disorders.
-To this end, our main focus is on the development and implementation of innovative and robust methods to identify and characterize genetics and epigenetics factors influencing the risk of these disorders.
+The division of Neurogenetics is interested in understanding the complex (epi)genetic architecture modulating the disease processes underlying neurodegenerative dementias and age-related cognitive disorders.
+To this end, our main focus is on the development and implementation of innovative and robust methods to identify and characterize genetic and epigenetic factors influencing the risk of these disorders.
 Reaching this goal is only possible because the division has access to genetic and epigenetic data from several thousands of individuals.

 1) Identification of novel genes and pathways related to cognitive disorders.
 For this, the division has access to genetic data from more than 90,000 European samples of AD cases and healthy controls.
 This unique setup provides a statistical power that allowed us already to double the number of known genetic risk factors for AD.
 Currently, we are in the process of expanding this list.